-At the conclusion of the final preliminary round at the National Final competition, the eight teams that shall advance to the elimination rounds of the tournament and the seeding of those teams shall be determined as follows: (1) win-loss record, (2) number of ballots won, (3) total point differentials, and (4) total points.
+At the conclusion of round three, the final preliminary round, eight (8) teams shall advance to the elimination rounds of the tournament.
+The advancement and seeding of teams from preliminary rounds to elimination rounds shall be determined as follows: (1) win-loss record, (2) number of ballots won, (3) total point differentials, and (4) total points.